stattlab/atomistic-scale-simulations/molecular-dynamics/md-packages.md

 mBuild: https://mbuild.mosdef.org/en/stable/
 Foyer: https://foyer.mosdef.org/en/stable/

-Use mBuild to:

-1. Build molecular components in mBuild (monomers, solvents, nanoparticles, polymer chains).

-2. Then assemble them into a simulation box using fill_box or Packmol.

-Use Foyer to:

-1. assign atom types

-2. apply force-field parameters

-3. generate bonded interactions

-4. Export to LAMMPS, OpenMM XML, or GSD for simulation.
+First step is to use mBuild in order to build molecular components in mBuild (monomers, solvents, nanoparticles, polymer chains).
+Then assemble them into a simulation box using fill_box or Packmol.
+For the next move, you can use Foyer to assign atom types in order to apply force-field parameters.
+The output can be used to export to LAMMPS, OpenMM XML, or GSD for simulation.

 #### AmberTools